tomasvargs/tomasvargs/README.md

-# Hi there 👋 I'm Thomas V Varghese
+# Hi there 👋

-Junior DevOps Engineer with expertise in cloud infrastructure automation and platform engineering.
+I'm a Junior DevOps Engineer with expertise in cloud infrastructure automation and platform engineering.
 Proficient in AWS/Azure multi-cloud environments, containerization with Docker and Kubernetes, and Infrastructure as Code (IaC) using Terraform.
 Demonstrated experience in CI/CD pipeline optimization, monitoring solutions, and scalable cloud architectures.
 Passionate about building resilient, high-availability systems and implementing DevOps best practices.

----

 ## 🔭 Currently Working at

 - Keyshell IT Solutions (Feb 2025 - present)

----

 ##  🚀 Featured Projects
 ###  Cloud-Native CI/CD Pipeline with GitHub Actions and EKS